This post may contain affiliate links. Please read my disclosure policy.

 Fork-tender roasted fennel is sweet and oh-so-delicious!
 Bake this easy side dish in the oven under a blanket of mozzarella and Parmesan cheese, topped with crunchy breadcrumbs.
 Yum!

 Have you tried roasted fennel?
 Don’t miss out — it’s one of the best vegetable recipes you can make, and far from ordinary.
 This recipe shows that roasting is one of the best ways to use fennel!

-The same vegetable that lends its light anise licorice flavor and delicate crunch to quick slaws and salads transforms in the oven, becoming milder and sweeter.
-It works perfectly as the star in a warm, cheesy gratin.
+Fennel is same vegetable that lends its light anise licorice flavor and delicate crunch to quick slaws and salads transforms in the oven, becoming fork-tender, mild and sweet.
+It works perfectly as the star in a warm, cheesy vegetable gratin.

-Fennel baked in a gratin makes a delicious alternative to the usual suspects like potatoes and other root vegetables.
-Plus, it smells amazing as it bakes!
+Sliced fennel baked like a gratin makes a delicious alternative to the usual suspects like potatoes and other root vegetables.

 - Look for fennel bulbs with outer layers that are firm and white, not dried and turning brown.

 - Use a vegetable peeler to trim the outer layers, removing any tough parts and fibers.

 - To ensure the fennel is tender, the wedges are blanched for one minute in boiling water before roasting.

 - The stalks can be tough and stringy, but they can be saved.
 They are perfect to throw in vegetable soups, chicken broth, and seafood soups (like Julia Child’s Bouillabaisse)

 Roasted Fennel Wedges with Parmesan